James Lewicki

-James Lewicki (December 13, 1917 – December 12, 1979) was a twentieth century American artist and illustrator who worked for many of the magazines of his day and extensively for Life (magazine).
+James Lewicki (December 13, 1917 – December 12, 1979) was a 20th-century American artist and illustrator who worked for many of the magazines of his day and extensively for Life magazine.
 His book illustrations include The Life Treasury of American Folklore, The World We Live In (Life magazine), The Golden Bough written by Sir James Frazer and published by the Limited Editions Club (see The Heritage Press) and The Golden Book of Christmas Tales, written by his wife, Lillian.
-James also explored the Christmas theme in magazines and created cards for the American Artists Group.
+Lewicki also explored the Christmas theme in magazines and created cards for the American Artists Group.

-Life and Works
+Life and works

-Life History
+Life history

-James Lewicki, the second child of Ukrainian immigrants was born on December 13, 1917 in Buffalo, New York to Max and Alexandra Lewicki.
-His teachers recognized his talent from an early age and Jim went on to attend Buffalo Technical High School, the Albright–Knox Art Gallery, the Art School of the Detroit Society of Arts and Crafts (now College for Creative Studies), and Pratt Institute, where he graduated in Illustration in 1939.
+Lewicki, the second child of Ukrainian immigrants was born on December 13, 1917, in Buffalo, New York, to Max and Alexandra Lewicki.
+His teachers recognized his talent from an early age and he went on to attend Buffalo Technical High School, the Albright–Knox Art Gallery, the Art School of the Detroit Society of Arts and Crafts (now College for Creative Studies), and Pratt Institute, where he graduated in illustration in 1939.

-He married Lillian Schalow in 1943, also an Illustration major at Pratt Institute, who partnered with him on many projects throughout his career as researcher, draftsman, studio assistant and secretary.
+He married Lillian Schalow in 1943, also an illustration major at Pratt Institute, who partnered with him on many projects throughout his career as researcher, draftsman, studio assistant and secretary.
 They had two children, Roy Lewicki and Lisa Lewicki Hermanson.
 First living in Brooklyn, then Hollis, New York, they moved to Centerport, New York (on Long Island) in 1952, where they built a house and studio.

-As an illustrator, Jim was always looking for a story to turn into pictures, and that included tapping personal experience.
+As an illustrator, Lewicki was always looking for a story to turn into pictures, and that included tapping personal experience.
 In 1952 he sold Life Goes Camping with the Lewickis to Life magazine, and in the 1970s wrote and illustrated The Territory for Yankee (magazine), based on his experiences with a cherished vacation home in the woods of northern Vermont.

-When not working on illustration assignments, Jim enjoyed painting landscapes and sketching outdoors.
+When not working on illustration assignments, Lewicki enjoyed painting landscapes and sketching outdoors.
 He worked in watercolor up to the 1960s and later in acrylics.
 He exhibited annually with Audubon Artists and the American Watercolor Society and was a member of these two groups as well as Rotary International and the Society of Illustrators.
 Later, he did a series of graphite and pen drawings, as well as mixed media works in collage.
 Printmaking also became an outlet, producing etchings, monoprints, and working in dry lithography, a "green" process invented by his C.W.
 Post colleague, Harry Hoehn.

-During the 1960s and 70’s Jim switched gears and became a professor, sharing his expertise with both graduate and undergraduate students in the Fine Arts Department of LIU Post (formerly known as the C.W.
+During the 1960s and 1970s, Lewicki switched gears and became a professor, sharing his expertise with both graduate and undergraduate students in the Fine Arts Department of LIU Post (formerly known as the C.W.
 Post Campus of Long Island University).